Pesticides in Tap Water: How Are Tests Conducted in France?

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]

-In the Grand Est region and Brittany, testing for approximately 200 pesticides and metabolites has been underway since early 2021.
+In the Grand Est region and in Brittany, testing for approximately 200 pesticides and metabolites has been underway since early 2021.

 How are regulatory limits for pesticides established?